The First Few Weeks

-Your baby’s head may be shaped like a ‘cone’ for several days to weeks after birth.
-This is caused by the soft skull bones sliding over each other to make room for the baby to pass through the birth canal.
-Babies are born with “soft spots” or “fontanelles” which allow for these bones to slide.
-The soft spot at the back of the skull is the “posterior fontanelle” and is usually closed by 2 months of age, and may even be closed when the baby is born.
-The front soft spot is called the “anterior fontanelle” and is usually closed by 18 months of age.
-Your baby’s head will be nice and round with time.1
+Babies are born with “soft spots” or “fontanelles” which are spaces between the bones of the skull that allow for these bones to slide over one another during birth.
+This is called molding.
+Your baby’s head may be shaped like a ‘cone’ for several days after birth.
+The soft spot at the back of the skull is the “posterior fontanelle” and is usually closed by 2 – 3 months of age.
+The front soft spot is called the “anterior fontanelle” and is usually closed by 18 months of age.1

 Your baby’s scalp may also appear to be scaly and dry which is known as “cradle cap”.
 This can be treated by applying some baby or mineral oil to help loosen up the scales, then brushing gently with a soft, baby brush.
 This condition usually goes away on its own, even without treatment.2

 Your baby’s eyes will be bright and clear, but you may notice they go a little cross-eyed at times.
-This is simply due to immature muscles that require a little time to strengthen and is not an indication for concern.
-With respect to distance, a newborn is able to see their parents’ face while being held.3
+This is simply due to immature muscles that require a little time to strengthen and is not a sign for concern.
+A newborn sees things best from 8-12 inches away.
+This is the perfect distance to see their parent's face while being held.3

 A baby’s skin can vary greatly from one baby to another.
 Some babies are born covered in a thick, white substance called vernix, while others have very dry and peeling skin.
 A generalized newborn rash is common, as is baby acne and milia, which are tiny white dots across the nose.
 The baby may also have a covering of very fine, silky hair called lanugo on their skin, most commonly found on the forehead, back, shoulders, and cheeks.
 None of these conditions require treatment and all will resolve on their own.2

 The incision will be tender and red for the first few days, and there will be swelling which should start to decrease in about 48 hours.
 Your baby boy may come home with gauze wrapped around his penis, which will be coated with petroleum jelly.
-Your doctor will give you detailed instructions on how to care for your son’s circumcised penis, but here some general tips to follow: a) clean the area with water whenever it gets soiled, especially with stool then apply petroleum jelly to the incision to keep the gauze from sticking to it, and b) use petroleum jelly along the incision line, to protect the incision and keep it soft while it is healing.
-It takes between 7-10 days for a circumcision to heal.7 If you notice the head of the penis turning black or blue, the incision bleeding more than a few drops, urine coming out in drops instead of a stream, or that your son develops a fever or looks sick, please take him to the nearest emergency room.7
+Your doctor will give you detailed instructions on how to care for your son’s circumcised penis, but here are some general tips to follow6:

 Babies have very sensitive skin, especially in their diaper area.
 The most common cause of a diaper rash is from urine and stool sitting against their bottoms.
 The best way to prevent a diaper rash is to change dirty diapers often.
-If your baby does get a diaper rash, use warm water and a mild soap to wash the area or alcohol-free unscented baby wipes.
+If your baby does get a diaper rash, use warm water and a mild soap to wash the area or use alcohol-free unscented baby wipes.
+Alcohol-based wipes can be more irritating to a sore bottom as they can cause a burning sensation.
 Allow a few minutes with the diaper off to air dry then apply a thin layer of unscented barrier ointment, such as petroleum jelly or a zinc-oxide based cream, to protect the skin.
-Remember to avoid using baby powder, talc and cornstarch as this can cause respiratory problems.13 Alcohol-based wipes also can be more irritating to a sore bottom as they can cause a burning sensation.
-For baby girls, remember to always wipe front to back and to clean skin folds really well so that stool doesn’t get trapped against the skin.8 Please contact your Health Care Provider if the rash is severe or is worsening despite treatment.
+Remember to avoid using baby powder, talc and cornstarch as this can cause respiratory problems.
+Contact your Health Care Provider if the rash is severe or is worsening despite treatment.7

 Your baby should have enough wet and dirty diapers according to his/her age: